Balancing Your Mana

 With the 40s burst windows, optimal raid buff windows will typically align every 120s with the Manafication combos paired with Embolden.

-Below is our Raid Utility sheet from The Balance by Jahaudant showing the various buffs & burst window timings for each job.
+Below is the Raid Utility sheet from Jahaudant showing the various buffs & burst window timings for each job.

 Your own melee combo will not align particularly well with Embolden unless you are using 120s Manafication cycles, but you will want to use Embolden on cooldown to line up with raid buffs such as Trick Attack, Technical Finish, Divination, etc for maximum value to your raid.